How To Test Camshaft And Crankshaft Position Sensors

 For more tips, explore the Maintenance Tips section.

-• Now, come to the three wire signal crankshaft position sensor test if this is what you have.
-Identify three of the wires first for being the power, ground, and signal wires.
-Use your vehicle repair manual, and you would be able to distinguish the three wires easily.
+• Now, come to the three-wire signal crankshaft position sensor test if this is what you have.
+Identify three of the wires first being the power, ground, and signal wires.
+Use your vehicle repair manual, and you will be able to distinguish the three wires easily.

 • You get the black probe that you need to touch to the ground and the other one to the power wire.
 The reading will show up that needs to match with the specification as written in your manual.